newracom-ns3/TXS_module/README.md

 <em> Figure 1: The shared STA can send one or more non-TB PPDU to the AP; Figure 2: The shared STA can send a PPDU to the peer STA  or send one or more non-TB PPDU to the AP.</em>

 ## Cmake Configuration: Please set configuration as follows
-If you face an error in the build, you must check the following configuration.
+If you face a build error, you must check the following configuration.

 Our simulator is incompatible with the existing example and test codes in ns-3.